-/ A B C / leaves (AB) /C on the stack + A B C + leaves A + (BC) on the stack
+- / A B C / leaves (AB) /C on the stack.

+- + A B C + leaves A + (BC) on the stack.

-+ is completely equivalent to followed by +, but the combination occurs so frequently that the added efficiency of combining them is welcome. / is a natural combination since the double-precision product in the A and B registers is perfectly positioned for the divide.
+- + is completely equivalent to followed by +, but the combination occurs so frequently that the added efficiency of combining them is welcome. / is a natural combination since the double-precision product in registers 0, 1 is per-

+fectly positioned for the divide.
 In general, you get better precision by the combination than by separating the operations.

-As an example of the value of the / operator, the following definitions might be used to implement fixed-point decimal arithmetic (4 decimal places) as opposed to the fixedpoint binary arithmetic discussed above.
+As an example of the value of the / operator, the following definitions might be used to implement fixed-point decimal arithmetic (4 decimal places) as opposed to the fixed-point binary arithmetic discussed above.